 In 2011 Joosa was approached by arand (Martin Erik Werner) with questions about licencing.
 It turned out he was making yet another clone, this time based on the OpenLiero source code.
 The goal was to remove all proprietary content from the game so that it could be included in Linux packages.
 In 2012 the game was released which is why Liero.be as of 2013 features three versions of the game, so as to give the avid Liero enthusiast complete freedom of choice.

-As for the community, one can safely say it is dead, except for the seemingly immortal polish community.
+As for the community, one can safely say it is dead, although with some smaller communities popping up here and there from time to time.
 Most of the old community content created between 2000 and 2005 can still be found through way-back-machines, Google searches and not-yet-dead links on the Liero sites you may come across.
 The best still alive sites are presented above in the resource section.